oils-for-unix/oils/doc/regex-manual.md

 ### Use Character Literals Rather than C-Escaped Strings

-NO:
+No:

     / c'foo\tbar' /   # Match 7 characters including a tab, but it's hard to read
     / r'foo\tbar' /   # The string must contain 8 chars including '\' and 't'

-YES:
+Yes:

     # Instead, Take advantage of char literals and implicit regex concatenation
     / 'foo' \t 'bar' /
     / 'foo' \\ 'tbar' /

-## ERE Limitations
+## POSIX ERE Limitations

 ### Surround Repeated Strings with a Capturing Group ()

-NO:
+No:

     'foo'+
     $string_with_many_chars+

-YES:
+Yes:

     ('foo')+
     ($string_with_many_chars)+

-### Unicode Character Literals Can't Be in Char Class Literals
+### Unicode Char Literals Can't Be Used In Char Class Literals

-NO:
+No:

     # ERE can't represent this, and 2 byte utf-8 encoding could be confused
     with 2 bytes.
     / [ \u0100 ] /

-YES:
+Yes:

     # This is accepted -- it's clear it matches one of two bytes.
     / [ \x61 \xFF ] /